Here are some common parenting behaviors that can weigh kids down in the long run.

 Read: The Wounded Spirit

-6. Make them feel never good enough
+6. We make them feel “never good enough”

-Read my above post.
 We want our children to do their best.
 We want them to meet their potential and be flooded with confidence, self-worth and assurance they can make a difference in the world around them.

-Good: “Great job tonight hustling and rebounding.”
+Effective: “Great job tonight hustling and rebounding.”
 (Bring up your suggestions before the next game if need be, not during current praise).

 Read: Rising Strong

-Good: Finding a confidant your own age so you can have a healthy relationship (still full of communication and fun) with your 16 year old.
+Effective: Finding a confidant your own age so you can have a healthy relationship (still full of communication and fun) with your 16 year old.

-8. Empty and ineffective praising
+8. We give empty and ineffective praise

 What exact behaviors you want to see more of.
 Saying “great job” “that’s awesome” and “you’re so smart” doesn’t actually tell the child much.
 They need to know what behaviors to repeat, and need to be praised for effort, not for factors outside of their control.

-9. Raising inept children
+9. Raising children without life skills

 Children will know if you’re buying them off, trying to get them to shut up, or trying to buy their love out of guilt.
 They won’t be able to articulate it, but they’ll have a feeling inside.
 Best to spoil them with the intangibles of life.

-Good: Giving them endless acceptance and love.
+Effective: Giving them endless acceptance and love.

 11. Misunderstanding the concept of unconditional love